Top 15+ logistics companies in Germany [2026 update]

 #5 Hapag-Lloyd AG

-Hapag-Lloyd is one of the world’s leading container shipping lines, headquartered in Hamburg.
-It moves cargo across oceans for Germany’s exporters and importers.
-The company owns a large fleet of vessels and manages complex shipping routes to and from Europe.
+Headquartered in Hamburg, Hapag-Lloyd is one of the world’s leading container shipping lines.
+It plays a crucial role in Germany’s international trade, moving vast amounts of cargo across oceans for both exporters and importers with its large fleet of vessels and complex shipping routes.

 #6 DHL